HP Pavilion 14-c025us Chromebook support

 You can find Chrome apps, extensions, and themes in the Chrome Web Store (in English), an online marketplace featuring both free and paid downloadable content.

-How do I surf the Internet?
+How do I surf the Internet on my Chromebook?

 Click the Chrome browser icon to begin a browsing session.
 Type a Web address or search term into the omnibox (the browser's address bar) at the top of the page.
 For more information, refer to Browse the web (in English) from Chrome OS Help.